 PRODUCER: All right, if you promise to turn the shark cage into scattered metal, we will pay you twenty thousand dollars.

 SHARK: And a cut of the gross?
 I need four points.

 PRODUCER: Make up!

 Dogs hardly make good predators.
 Predators never make a sound but dogs can be heard from miles away.
 Why?
 I think the main reason dogs bark is because they don’t want to catch anything.
 They just want to run after anything that is trying to get away.
 That is why they chase cars.
 Dogs may look idiotic following a moving vehicle but I don’t think they care.
 They would happily chase after an airplane if it meant they can avoid going home to fetch their owner’s slippers.

 I never really understood why the law uses bloodhounds to track fugitives.
 Sure, these dogs can pick up the faintest scent.
 But is all the barking helpful?
 If you are chasing someone, do you want to keep announcing it?
-At some point wouldn’t you want your dogs to go into stealth mode?
+At some point wouldn’t you want to go into stealth mode?
 How are you ever going to sneak up on anybody if your dogs keep shouting that they are having the time of their lives?

 DOGS: HEY FOX, WE JUST LOST WINCHESTER.
 HE WENT AFTER A HEDGEHOG.

 Dogs are like college students in Cabo, Mexico.
 They just want to run amok.
 The animals to worry about are the quiet ones who don’t seem to care, the ones who seem half-dead and uninterested that you are around.
 That’s their lure.
 For when you think everything is fine…